-- Physical Objects the larger boxes on the physical diagrams that include systems, devices, and users of the connected vehicle systems, defined in ARC-IT.
-May also contain user defined physical objects. - Functional Objects the set of functions that are subsets of a physical object and support one or more service packages. - Information Flows the flows of data between physical objects as defined in ARC-IT.
+The Information Flows grid lists the flows of data between physical objects as defined in ARC-IT.
 May also contain user defined information flows that could be used and selected among service packages in the project.
-The Information Flow Details screen allows the user to enter a comment about the flow for instance, why this flow is selected for this particular architecture. - To delete a user defined flow from your architecture, highlight the row and click <Delete>.
+The Information Flow Details screen allows the user to enter a comment about the flow - for instance, why this flow is selected for this particular architecture.

+- To delete a user defined flow from your architecture, highlight the row and click <Delete>.
 This will remove it from being selectable on any of your diagrams.
 NOTE: if you have already used this on a diagram and your Sync settings are such that it will automatically run then you may notice a line with no flow name on it when you look at the diagram again.
-If you do not need that interface at all and you are not going to replace that with another flow, then just manually select the line on the diagram and delete it.
+If you do not need that interface at all and you are not going to replace that with another flow, then just manually select the line on the diagram and delete it. - You may see a flow called "(None)" if you add a line to a diagram and connect it to 2 physical objects but don't create or assign a flow to that line.
+Go back to the diagram and delete the line or assign a flow. - This grid also lets you see, edit, and apply an alias for an information flow.
+Aliases are ways to further customize your drawings without losing the connection to the ARC-IT reference.